The Answer Is Simple "The Humble Ceiling Fan"

 Size Of The Area That The Ceiling Fan Would Be Installed

 You would need to consider the size of the area where you would be installing a ceiling fan.
-Placing a too small fan or one too big for the area would minimize its effectiveness in circulating the air and therefore would not be able to properly cool that place.
+Placing a too-small fan or one too big for the area would minimize its effectiveness in circulating the air and therefore would not be able to properly cool that place.
 For small or medium rooms, a fan with 120 cm blades would be adequate while a large room, especially with an open space area, would require at least a fan with 132 cm blades.
 Getting the blade size is easy by just measuring the length of the tip of one blade to the end of the tip of the opposite blade if you have an even number of blades for your fan.
-For an odd number of bladed fans, you measure it by getting the length of one blade to the center of the fan and multiply that by two.
+For an odd number of bladed fans, you measure it by getting the length of one blade to the centre of the fan and multiplying that by two.

 Material Of The Blade